lazyvlad/file-browser-php/README.md

 # file-browser-php
 Browse a folder relative to your root folder.

+Code of interest is in index.php app.php and api.php are here for some backward compatability
 ## API parameters

  - folder (String)  -  string that represents the folder relative to the ROOT of the app (relative to index.php)